 With their irresistibly fluffy texture, perfectly spiced profile, and moist consistency, these vegan buttermilk pumpkin pancakes are an invitation to savor the season's best flavors.
 You never miss the dairy or eggs!

-But seriously, autumn does provide the perfect opportunity to indulge in everything pumpkin, like this Vegan Pumpkin Pie with Graham Cracker Crust.
-But before you hit that delicious dessert, start your day with these delectable pumpkin-flavored pancakes.
-They make for a delightful start to your day and fill your home with the quintessential aromas of fall.
+Autumn does provide the perfect opportunity to indulge in everything pumpkin, like Vegan Banana Pumpkin Bread Recipe, Vegan Pumpkin Spice Frosty, or High-Protein Overnight Pumpkin Oats.
+Now, you can start your day with these delectable pumpkin-flavored pancakes.
+They are great for gatherings or brunch and fill your home with the quintessential aromas of fall.

 For more delicious vegan pancake recipes, try Vegan Banana Oat Pancakes and Easy Fast Vegan Pancakes.